eosnetworkfoundation/devrel/Onboarding/How-To-Use-GitHub-To-Create-Edit-EOS-Documentation.md

-# How To Use Github to Create/Edit EOS Documentation
+# How To Create and Edit EOS Documentation in GitHub
 ## Definitions
 The following table provides definitions for Github branches used in this process: